huobazi/dackup/README.md

 # Dackup

-Dackup is a fullstack backup tool was written by .NET Core, Which is similar to [backup](https://github.com/backup/backup).
+Dackup is a fullstack backup tool was written by .NET Core, that is fast, efficient and secure.
+It supports the three major operating systems (Linux, macOS, Windows)

 ## Features